AlexandreYembo/study-training/Architecture/Microservices-Amazon-AWS/Docs/auth-aspnet-core-AWS-cognito.md

 All keys XXX and YYY have to be used from the .csv file you have downloaded.

 After doing this we can connect to a AWS via the SDK.

+h) Create your repository on Git Hub and Clone in your computer.